-Your pup will be learning from the very second it sets foot in your home, so it is a good idea to lay the ground rules down as soon as your pup arrives.
+Ground Rules: Your pup will be learning from the very second it sets foot in your home, so it is a good idea to lay the ground rules down as soon as your pup arrives.
 Puppy training should not be a succession of corrections, It should all be done in the spirit of puppy play, firm but fair.

-You should initially decide on the rules before bringing your puppy home for the first time.
+Rules In The Home: You should initially decide on the rules before bringing your puppy home for the first time.

 Where do you intend to put the pup's bed?
 Where will he/she stay when you have to go out without it.
 What times will you feed him?

 Will he be allowed on the bed or furniture?
 How will you toilet train?
-Paper, Crate, or Observation? decide on your methods and read up as much as possible about the breed and it's temperament.
+Paper, Crate, or Observation?
+Decide on your methods and read up as much as possible about the breed and its temperament.

 Visualise your expectations but remember, though it grows mentally and physically much faster than a human child, it is still only a puppy.
-Your responses to the pups behaviour should always take this into account.
+Your responses to the pup's behaviour should always take this into account.

-Of all the foods I tested it became apparent that cost and quality do tend to go together, though not in every case.
-You would be surprised at the some of the top brands that do not give real value for money.
+Of all the foods I tested, it became apparent that cost and quality do tend to go together, though not in every case.
+You would be surprised at some of the top brands that do not give real value for money.
 I believe it is vital that all pups should be given a good start in life and part of that includes a good quality diet.

 All my dogs and puppies are being fed on Fish4Dogs because I trust the food and my dogs love it.
 They stock a variety of treats and kibble, their treats are also excellent.
 You cannot buy Fish4Dogs in the normal supermarkets and that includes the pet supermarkets.

-Expose your puppy to as much as possible; other animals, visitors, children, traveling, hoovering, bangs, clatters, in other words every day life.
-Remember they are dogs not children treat them as the pack animal they are, and you will find them far more responsive.
+Final Thoughts: Expose your puppy to as much as possible; other animals, visitors, children, travelling, hoovering, bangs, clatters, in other words, everyday life.
+Remember they are dogs, not children treat them as the pack animal they are, and you will find them far more responsive.
 I meet many dogs and puppies that have major problems with various sounds from Thunder to Traffic Noise, Fireworks and Gunshots.

 I have created a sound audio disc that covers all the main phobias, such as thunder, sirens, fireworks, traffic noises, (including lorries and buses and air brakes) and gunshots.

+Introduce these type of sounds very quietly and gently to young pups then gradually increase the volume over a few days to a week.
 If young pups are gently desensitised at a very early age, then they normally do not get these problems.
-Introduce these type of sounds very quietly and gently to young pups then gradually increase the volume over a few days to a week.

 This will allow the pup who may not be able to go out because of vaccinations to be introduced carefully, to all the scary sounds he or she will be exposed to when they are able to be taken out into the big wide world.
 Prevention is always better than cure.
-The cost of this disc is only £8.00 plus P&P. I believe it is worth its weight in gold and comes with full instructions on how to introduce it to a puppy, and how to use it on a dog already suffering from noise sensitivity.
+The cost of this disc is only £9.00 plus P&P. I believe it is worth its weight in gold and comes with full instructions on how to introduce it to a puppy, and how to use it on a dog already suffering from noise sensitivity.

 Click on the disc to buy it, or for further information.
 Your Puppy is not a toy to be picked up or dragged around or constantly bothered by children and adults.
 Give your puppy some time out and respect, it will return it tenfold.

 Think long and hard before you commit yourself to anything.
 Preparation and Consistency are vital.
 Read my article (12) The Alpha Myth it will open your eyes to the problems we have with our old fashioned training methods and will set you up yo succeed with your puppy.
 Remember your dog depending on size and breed can live from ten to twenty years.
 If they are not socialised early then it may just turn out to be a nightmare.
-We all know a dog is for life not just for Xmas, but it is also not for any other time of the year, if you are just buying on impulse.
+We all know a dog is for life not just for Xmas, but it is also not for any other time of the year if you are just buying on impulse.